prestodb/rfcs/RFC-0004-functions-stats.md

 ### Goals

-1. Provide a mechanism for computing source statistics in queries involving presto SCALAR functions.
+1. Provide a mechanism for transforming source statistics for scalar functions
-2. Explore the currently available techniques by various DBMS to support this functionality.
-3. Provide a phased implementation plan and how this feature can be implemented.
-4. Provide a statistics comparison of impact on various queries.
+1. Show impact as plan changes for benchmark queries

 ### Non-goals
-1. Non-SCALAR functions.
+1. Non-SCALAR functions will not be annotated
-2. Providing runtime statistics.
+1. Runtime metrics to measure latency/CPU impact of performing these transformations
-3. Give accurate stats by either sampling or applying a statistical technique.
+1. Give accurate stats by either sampling or applying a statistical technique.

 ## Proposed Implementation

-We propose a phase wise implementation plan.
+We propose a phase wise implementation plan -

 * __Phase 1__.